croct-tech/plug-js/docs/plug.md

 This method gets the ID of the currently identified user.

-If you just want to check whether the user is anonymous, you can use the `isAnonymous` method instead.
+If you just want to check whether the user is anonymous, consider using the [`isAnonymous`](#isanonymous) method instead.

 ### Signature